 How to Apply to the Bachelor of Journalism and Humanities.

 Please consult our How to Apply page.
 The Journalism and Humanities instructions are under “Option C — Bachelor of Journalism and Humanities — CJH.”

 Do I apply to the B.J., the B.Hum., or the B.J.-Hum?

-The B.J.-Hum. is for students who want to combine their Journalism program with a very structured and intensive program in the Great Books, emphasising reading, writing, and discussion, covering all the humanities fields.
-Please look at the the B.Hum. what you will study page for details.
+The B.J.-Hum. is for students who want to combine their Journalism program with a very structured and intensive program in the Great Books, emphasizing reading, writing, and discussion, covering all the Humanities fields.
+Please look at the Bachelor of Humanities Program Overview page for details.

 You do not have to be in the joint B.J.-Hum. degree in order to combine Journalism with another discipline.
 Students in the B.J. can add a combined honours or a minor in most disciplines.
 So, for example, if you are particularly interested in Journalism and English, but don’t really want to study Philosophy, Art, Religion, and History as well, you should apply to the B.J.